Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 Jeremy was already unlocking the case and getting out his guitar.

 “You want me to play your guitar?”
-Connor’s voice actually squeaked a little he was so excited and nervous.
+Rafael’s voice actually squeaked a little he was so excited and nervous.

-Connor accepted the guitar like it was a holy relic.
+Rafael accepted the guitar like it was a holy relic, running his hands gently over the body, the neck.
 Jeremy laughed again.

 “It’s just a guitar,” he said.

-Connor looked up.
-“No, it isn’t.
+Rafael shook his head.
+“No, man.
 It’s your guitar,” he said reverently.

 At that moment Jeremy understood what his uneasy deal had been about.
 It was about this moment.
 His music meant something to this kid.

-When Connor finished he looked up at Jeremy, a little embarrassed.
+When Rafael finished he looked up at Jeremy, a little embarrassed.

 They laughed.
-Connor handed the guitar back to Jeremy.
+Rafael handed the guitar back to Jeremy.

 Jeremy put up his hands, “You can keep it.”

 “What?”
-Connor gulped, his hands fumbling in shock,
+Rafael gulped, his hands fumbling in shock.

 “Keep playing.
-Good luck.
-I’ll be keeping an eye out for you Connor,” Jeremy added and he strode out of the hotel as quickly as he could, not looking back.
-He imagined Connor still standing in the lobby with the guitar held out from his body as if in offering for days to come.
+I’ll be keeping an eye out for you Rafael,” Jeremy added and he strode out of the hotel as quickly as he could, not looking back.
+He imagined Rafael still standing in the lobby with the guitar held out from his body as if in offering for days to come.
 Jeremy smiled to himself, let the kid have it.
 The smiled faded quickly as he thought about the day ahead.